 Blueberries and basil go together like peanut butter and jelly.
 This flavor combo pops up everywhere these days, and for good reason.

 A couple of summers ago I was inundated with blueberries, and I got the wild idea to try making a blueberry basil mead with my bumper crop.
+(Do you want to be inundated with blueberries too?
+Follow my secrets here.)

 Blueberry Basil Mead